 Everyday we can notice some small details in our kids showing us that they use a different logic comparing to ours when we were their same age.
 Nowadays the first instinct of a kid who doesn’t go to school yet is to touch all screens instead of using a small keyboard, as it is what they have seen from the first moment and they think all screens are touchscreens.
 They are all digital natives, they live surrounded by technology from the moment they arrive to this world and their future is hand in hand with technology, so it is increasingly necessary that they learn how to control it, understand it and take advantage of it.

 In this context, learning to code is almost indispensable for the professional future these kids will have to face.
-However, beyond this professional and long-term needs, learning how to code during childhood has lots of benefits that help them to develop transversal competences which will be very useful in their lives, whether they follow a STEM career or not.
+However, beyond this professional and long-term needs, learning to code in early years has lots of benefits that help them to develop transversal competences which will be very useful in their lives, whether they follow a STEM career or not.
 In the short-term, we can notice how kids who learn programming start to think and put their ideas into order in a different way:

 First of all, their reasoning skills increase and they start being faster and more efficient when it is time to decompose and solve problems, both in the academic and the personal fields.
 Also, this ability of relating concepts and finding a logical order for everything helps them to get better at reading or learning a foreign language, for example, two subjects that are not related to science and technology.